HRFEHS/hrfehs.github.io/README.md

 >
 > Jail is not stable housing so they're going to end up back right on the street.
 We haven't solved anything.
 And we pay the county for that.
 >
 > The other approach is a tried a proven approach.
-By the way the criminalization has been what we've been doing for decades and doesn't work.
+By the way, the criminalization has been what we've been doing for decades and doesn't work.
 The other tried and proven approach, is meet people in their moment of need.
 Don't send a police officer with a gun, send a social worker, send a specialist who actually is trained in this, and can meet that person, build a relationship, build trust, earn that relationship and eventually lead them to stable housing with the wrap around services that will keep them stably housed.
 >
 > Do we want to send our police in, who get two modules every two years on training on this?
 Or do we send specially trained mental health specialists maybe in partnership with the police, so that it is actually dealt with in an effective way?
 I think if we go about it this way, people are going to end up in a position that is worse than anything else.